-Nicotine Removal From Water
+Nicotine Removal From Wastewater

 Nicotine removal from water is straightforward and inexpensive using our Nyex Rosalox water treatment system.
 The Nicotine is first adsorbed onto our Nyex Media and then reduced to water and gas (vented away) using a small electric current, which passes through the Nyex Media and Nicotine.
 This means the energy consumption is optimised and the operating costs are minimal.